F1 vs IndyCar

 Driver Crossovers

-Jacques Villeneuve won the CART title and the Indy 500 in 1995 before moving to F1 with Williams, where he won the 1997 World Championship.
-His transition remains one of the most successful in the history of either series.
+Won the CART title and Indianapolis 500 in 1995, then moved to Williams F1 and claimed the 1997 World Championship.
+One of the most successful crossovers in the history of either series.

 F1 vs IndyCar: At a Glance